 Understanding that a levy is not the same as wage garnishment is essential.

 The Montana Department of Revenue is responsible for enforcing bank levies.
 Within the department, the Collections Services Bureau (CSB) manages delinquent accounts and takes action when taxes remain unpaid.
-Once the CSB issues a levy, your bank must immediately follow the order.
+Once the CSB issues a levy, your bank must follow the order.

 Taxpayers can better anticipate the process if they know which agencies are involved and what each step requires.
 This understanding is critical for preparing a timely response or raising defenses to protect certain funds.